Blackened Shrimp with Avocado Ranch Dip

 - 2-3 tablespoons blackened seasoning plus another pinch kosher salt*

-- Juice from half a lime, plus lime wedges for serving
+- 1/2 lime plus lime wedges for serving

 Prepare the avocado ranch dip:

 - Place the avocado, lime juice, onion powder, garlic powder, buttermilk, parsley, chives and dill in the bowl of a food processor.
 Add salt and freshly ground black pepper to taste, and process until smooth.
 Adjust the seasoning as necessary and set aside.

 Prepare the blackened seasoning: